-Carbohydrates are not negotiable – you need it for energy!
-However, unhealthy carbs contribute to diabetes and metabolic syndrome, that is why picking your carbs wisely helps ensure you get sufficient nutrition without the downside.
+Carbohydrates are not negotiable – you need them for energy!
+However, unhealthy carbs contribute to pre-diabetes then diabetes and metabolic syndrome.
+This is why picking your carbs wisely helps ensure you get sufficient nutrition without the downside.
 Here are some tips that will help you get the most out of your choices of carbs.

 Any high-sugar low-fiber baked good contains bad carbs.
 Fruits contain the simple sugar fructose, but most fruits are good carbs because they have fiber, nutrients and phytochemicals.
-Whole grains are good carbs, but if the grains are processed into white flour or white rice they lose fiber and nutrients and become bad carbs.
-Beans and vegetables are foods that have fiber, starches and nutrients, so they’re good carbs.
+Whole grains are good carbs, but if the grains are processed into white rice vs brown rice they lose fiber and nutrients.
+This might be preferred for a crohns diet or colitis diet but this is not advisable for diabetes.
+Beans and vegetables are foods that have fiber, starches and nutrients, so they are good carbs for diabetics.
 One way to distinguish good carbs from bad carbs is through their glycemic score, which indicates their effect on blood sugar.
-The good carbs, or low glycemic foods, have a score of 55 or less.
+The good carbs for diabetes are low glycemic foods, and have a score of 55 or less.

 The next time you are shopping at a supermarket, think of the choices you can be making in terms of good and bad carbs.
 You can see that while you can’t avoid carbohydrates altogether, you can make healthy choices in which can significantly benefit your health!Sources: